evans-manyala/AirBnB_clone/README.md

 ### Storage

-All the classes are handled by the `Storage` engine in the `FileStorage` Class.
+Classes are handled by the `Storage` engine in the `FileStorage` Class.

 ## Environment

-The following are the enviroment used to design, test and run the clone AirBnB console:
+The following are the enviroment used to design, test and run the clone AirBnB console.
 All the development and testing was done using these platforms:

 - OS Ubuntu 20.04 LTS and MacOs Ventura 13.6.4
 - Python 3.11.2 The editors used were VIM 8.1.2269